ernestocr/bitaztec/README.md

 ### TODO:

-- Address and receipt validation in browser
 - On rejection, add an hour for expiration limit
-- Put address on completion
 - implement frontend design

 ### DONE:

+* Put address on completion
+* Address and receipt validation in browser
 * simple notification system
 * setup domain email and use smtp
 * add favicon